k2view-academy/K2View-Academy/articles/99_Broadway/20_broadway_flow_linking_actors.md

   **Notes:**

   - All additional links to the output array are created automatically when **Varagrs** is set to ON.
-  - When a Varargs link is set to OFF, the target array returns to its original type as created by Varargs and removes other links to this target parameter.
+  - When the Varargs of one of these links is set to OFF, the target array returns to its original type as created by Varargs and removes other links to this target parameter.

 ## How Do I Add Links to the Flow?